MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-howto-update.md

 1. Select **Advanced options**.
 1. Toggle the **Receive updates for other Microsoft products when you update Windows** button to **On**.

-Microsoft Update in the Windows Update subsystem can now scan for an update for AKS-EE based on the Windows Update policy set on the machine.
-If you wish to force the scan immediately, you can manually trigger the **Check for updates** button.
+Microsoft Update in the Windows Update subsystem can now scan for an update for AKS Edge Essentials based on the Windows Update policy set on the machine.
+If you want to force the scan immediately, you can select **Check for updates**.

 > [!IMPORTANT]
 > Microsoft updates needs to be enabled on all machines in the cluster.